Please bring your plan check number so we can locate your project.

 Method of payment: The City of Irvine accepts checks, cash and credit cards (Visa, MasterCard, Discover and American Express.)

-Building permits or plan check extension request must be submitted in writing to the Kam Chitalia, Chief Building Official and copy both clerical staff at:
+Building permits or plan check extension requests must be submitted in writing to the Chief Building Official via email at firstname.lastname@example.org.

 Some residential permit types are automatically extended.
-Please check the expiration date at https://permits.cityofirvine.org/irvinepermits/ (No need to register)
+Please check the expiration date at irvinepermits.org.
+(No need to register)

-- Click on “Plan Check” or “Permit Inquiry” button
+- Click on “Plan Check Inquiry” or “Permit Inquiry” button.

-- See the “Expires” date on the top right corner of the page
+- Find the “Expires” date on the top right corner of the page.